Disentangled Representation Learning and Generation with Manifold Optimization: Experiments

-\textbf{Experimental setup}: We consider four baselines for comparison: (i) VAE, (ii) $\beta$-VAE, (iii) FactorVAE and (iv) Info-GAN.
-To be consistent in evaluation, we keep the same encoder (discriminator) and decoder (generator) architecture; and the same latent dimension across the models.
-In the case of Info-GAN, batch-normalization is added for training stability.
-For the determination of the hyperparameters of other methods, we start from values in the range of the parameters suggested in the authors' reference implementation.
+\textbf{Inductive biases}: To be consistent in evaluation, we keep the same encoder (discriminator) and decoder (generator) architecture; and the same latent dimension across the models.
+We use convolutional neural networks due to the choice of image datasets for evaluating generation and disentanglement.
+In the case of Info-GAN, batch-normalization is added for training stability; see appendix~\ref{sec:hyperparams} for details.
+For the determination of the hyperparameters of other models, we start from values in the range of the parameters suggested in the authors' reference implementation.
 After trying various values we noticed that $\beta = 3$ and $\gamma = 12$ seem to work well across the datasets that we considered for $\beta$-VAE and FactorVAE respectively.
-Furthermore, in all experiments on $\St$-RKM, we keep reconstruction weight $\lambda=1$.
+Furthermore, in all the experiments on $\St$-RKM, we keep the reconstruction weight $\lambda=1$.
 All models are trained on the entire dataset.
-Further technical details are given in supplementary material.
 Note that for the same encoder-decoder network, the $\St$-RKM model has the least number of parameters compared to any VAE variants and Info-GAN (see Table~\ref{tab:train_times}).

-To evaluate the quality of generated samples, we report the Fr\'echet Inception Distance~\cite{Heusel2017} (FID) scores in Table~\ref{Table:fid} and the Sliced Wasserstein Distance (SWD)~\cite{karras2017progressive} scores in Table~\ref{tab:swd}.
+To evaluate the quality of generated samples, we report the Fr\'echet Inception Distance~\cite{Heusel2017} (FID) and the Sliced Wasserstein Distance (SWD)~\cite{karras2017progressive} scores with mean and standard deviation in Figure \ref{fig:fid_swd}.
 Note that FID scores are not necessarily appropriate for Dsprites since this dataset is significantly different from ImageNet on which the Inception network was originally trained.
-Randomly generated samples are shown in Figure~\ref{fig:fid_sample_imgs}.
-To generate samples from deterministic $\St$-RKM ($\sigma=0$), we sample from a fitted normal distribution on the latent embeddings of the dataset (similar to~\cite{ghosh2019variational}). $\St$-RKM variants (shaded background) perform better on most datasets and within them, the stochastic variants with $\sigma= 10^{-3}$ performs the best.
-This can be attributed to a better generalization of the decoder network due to the addition of noise-term on latent-variables (see Lemma~\ref{Lemma:Smoothness}).
-The training times for $\St$-RKM variants are shorter compared to FactorVAE and Info-GAN due to a significantly smaller number of parameters.
+Randomly generated samples are shown in Figure~\ref{fig:fid_sample_imgs} in Appendix.
+To generate samples from the deterministic $\St$-RKM ($\sigma=0$), we sample from a fitted normal distribution on the latent embedding of the dataset; for a similar prodedure, see~\cite{ghosh2019variational}).
+Figure~\ref{fig:fid_swd} shows that the $\St$-RKM variants perform better (lower mean scores) on most datasets and within them, the stochastic variants with $\sigma= 10^{-3}$ perform best.
+This can be attributed to a better generalization of the decoder network due to the addition of noise-term on latent-variables; see Lemma~\ref{Lemma:Smoothness}.
+The training times for $\St$-RKM variants are shorter compared to FactorVAE and Info-GAN due to a significantly small number of parameters.